Medical expert of the article

 Symptoms of chronic non-obstructive bronchitis

-The clinical course of chronic non-obstructive bronchitis in most cases is characterized by long periods of persistent clinical remission and comparatively rare exacerbations of the disease (not more often 1-2 times per year).
+The clinical course of chronic non-obstructive bronchitis in most cases is characterized by long periods of stable clinical remission and relatively rare exacerbations of the disease (no more than 1-2 times a year).

-The stage of remission is characterized by poor clinical symptoms.
-Most people with chronic non-obstructive bronchitis generally do not consider themselves to be sick, and a recurring cough with sputum is explained by the habit of smoking tobacco (smoker's cough).
-In this phase, cough, in fact, is the only symptom of the disease.
-It often occurs in the morning, after sleep and is accompanied by a mild mucous or mucopurulent sputum.
-Cough in these cases is a kind of protective mechanism that allows you to remove excess bronchial secretion accumulating overnight in the bronchi and reflects the already existing in the patient's morphofunctional disorders - hyperproduction of bronchial secretion and a decrease in the effectiveness of mucociliary transport.
-Sometimes such a periodic cough is provoked by inhalation of cold air, concentrated tobacco smoke or considerable physical exertion.
+The remission stage is characterized by scanty clinical symptoms.
+Most people suffering from chronic non-obstructive bronchitis do not consider themselves ill at all, and periodically occurring cough with sputum is explained by the habit of smoking tobacco (smoker's cough).
+In this phase, cough is essentially the only symptom of the disease.
+It most often occurs in the morning, after sleep and is accompanied by moderate separation of mucous or mucopurulent sputum.
+Cough in these cases is a kind of protective mechanism that allows removing excess bronchial secretion that accumulates in the bronchi overnight, and reflects the patient's already existing morphofunctional disorders - hyperproduction of bronchial secretion and decreased efficiency of mucociliary transport.
+Sometimes such periodic cough is provoked by inhalation of cold air, concentrated tobacco smoke or significant physical exertion.

 What's bothering you?